 Alex Saberi is a National Geographic photographer from London.
-He began photography as a hobby by mainly taking photos of Richmond Park.
-Only recently he turned this hobby into a profession and has recently had a photo book of the park published.
-You can find this on amazon, titled Richmond Park
+He began photography as a hobby by mainly taking photos of Richmond Park and has had a photo book of the park published in 2012.
+You can find this on amazon, titled Richmond Park.
+The park was the perfect place to practice his photography skills which he went onto use on his photo trips around the world.
+Most recently he has been spending his time photographing the beaches, jungles and wildlife of Ubatuba in Brazil.
+Alex has self published this book and it is available on Blurb.com.

 He has appeared in many digital camera magazines and publications.
 As well as this Alex has won several photography competitions, from winning the Environmental Protection Agency’s wildlife competition, to winning on several worldwide online competition websites.
 He came second in Landscape photographer of the year with his photo “One man and his Dog”, and appeared several times in both the British wildlife photographer of the year books and landscape photographer of the year books.